Gluten free carrot cake cupcakes, loaded with fresh carrots and topped with cinnamon cream cheese frosting. Perfect for Easter, or any time!

 Preheat your oven to 350°F. Grease or line two standard 12-cup muffin tins, and set them aside.

 Bake the cupcakes.
 Fill the wells of the prepared muffin tins about 3/4 of the way full with batter, and shake the pan back and forth to distribute the batter evenly in each well.
-One at a time, place the muffin tins in the center of the preheated oven and bake until a toothpick inserted in the center of the muffins comes out with no more than a few moist crumbs attached.
-Remove the tin from the oven from the oven and allow to cool in the pan for at least 5 minutes before transferring to a wire rack to cool completely.
+One at a time, place the muffin tins in the center of the preheated oven and bake until a toothpick inserted in the center of the cupcakes comes out with no more than a few moist crumbs attached (about 20 minutes).
+Remove the tin from the oven from the oven and allow the cupcakes to cool in the pan for at least 5 minutes before transferring to a wire rack to cool completely.
 Repeat with the remaining muffin tin.

 Make the frosting.
 While the muffins are cooling, make the frosting.
 In the bowl of your stand mixer fitted with the paddle attachment (or a large bowl with a handheld mixer), place the cream cheese and butter.
-Beat on medium speed until soft and fluffy.
+Beat on medium speed until light and fluffy.
 Add the salt, and 2 cups of confectioners’ sugar.
 Mix on low speed until the sugar is absorbed.
 Then, turn the mixer to high speed and beat until the frosting is thickened and fluffy.
-Add more confectioners’ sugar as necessary to achieve the desired thickness.
-Cover the bowl and place the frosting in the refrigerator to chill until stiffened slightly, about 15 minutes.
-Either spoon or pipe the frosting onto the cooled cupcakes.
-If not serving the cupcakes right away, keep in a sealed container in the refrigerator until ready to serve.
+Add more confectioners’ sugar as necessary to thicken the frosting enough to hold its shape when scooped with a spoon.
+Spoon or pipe the frosting onto the cooled cupcakes.